Press enter to see results or esc to cancel.

 8. Has the Nature of Your Business Changed?

 Businesses’ risk landscapes are ever-evolving.
-For example, with the world going increasingly digital, the entire structure of the majority of businesses is shifting, leaving them more vulnerable to cybercrime-related risks like hacker attacks on databases.
+For example, as the world becomes more digital, the majority of businesses’ structures shift, making them more vulnerable to cybercrime risks such as hacker attacks on databases.

-When reviewing your corporate insurance, it’s important to conduct a proper risk assessment to determine whether your policies cover new risks that may threaten your business operations.
+When reviewing your corporate insurance, conduct a proper risk assessment to determine whether your policies cover new risks that may threaten your business operations.

 Why Should Your Company Renew Corporate Insurance?